mainsail-crew/MainsailOS/site/docs/configuration/toolboards.md

 No CAN do.
 RatOS does not provide any means of setting up a CAN connection to your toolboard.
 At this point, CAN has no benefits and is harder to use.
 See [No, you don't want to use CAN](/blog/no-you-dont-want-to-use-can) for more details on why Mikkel chose not to support CAN.
 Besides the points listed in that blog post, CAN devices cannot be identified automatically, which violates RatOS' design principle.

+If, despite all this, still want to use CAN, you can do so manually just like every other klipper installation.

 # Toolboard accelerometer

 Just like all toolboard pins have their name prefixed by `toolboard:`, the onboard accelerometer has it's own name to.
 To reference it use `adxl345 toolboard`, for example in `MEASURE_AXIS_NOISE` you would add the chip name like this: `MEASURE_AXIS_NOISE CHIP="adxl345 toolboard"`.